-SANCUS PRO DJECT - PUBLIC FINANCIAL MANAGMEMENT & LOCAL GOVERNMENT INTEGRITY Core problem: lack of participation and consultation in budget formulation and execution.
-DEMOCRATIC ACCOUNT- Ability Problem Root causes: excessive concentration of power in the hands of local government authority (LGA) chairpersons when it comes to budgeting; a lack of participation and oversight over national budget implementation; public officials' unfamiliarity with the need for participatory processes and limited trust in civil society partners; a lack of proactive and timely access to public information.
-The effect: low transparency and accountability in budget processes results in the abuse of power and misuse of public resources, a lack of citizen confidence in public authorities, as well as low-quality goods, services and works to the particular detriment of marginalised groups.
-MAIN Strengthen citizen participation and consultation in budget and OBJECTIVE oversight processes NETWORK BUILDING Organise bi-annual multi-stakeholder dialogues on participatory governance at the local level, including four selected LGAs, civil society and community-based organisations and SMEs.
+SANCUS PROJECT - PUBLIC FINANCIAL MANAGMEMENT & LOCAL GOVERNMENT INTEGRITY

+Core problem: Lack of participation and consultation in budget formulation and execution.
+Root causes: Excessive concentration of power in the hands of Local Government Authority (LGA) chairpersons when it comes to budgeting.
+Lack DEMOCRATIC of participation and oversight over national budget implementation.
+Public ACCOUNTofficials' unfamiliarity with the need for participatory processes and limited ABILITY trust in civil society partners.
+Lack of proactive and timely access to public PROBLEM information.
+The effect: Low transparency and accountability in budget processes results in abuse of power and misuse of public resources, lack of citizen confidence in public authorities, as well as low quality goods, services and works to the particular detriment of marginalised groups.
+MAIN Strengthen citizen participation and consultation in budget and OBJECTIVE oversight processes.
+1.1 Organise bi-annual multi-stakeholder dialogues on participatory governance at the local level, including four selected LGAs, civil society and community-based organisations, and SMEs.
 These dialogues will address citizen participation in budgeting and proactive engagement.
-Run a journalism fellowship, training local amateur journalists on anti- corruption, investigative tools and budget transparency.
-Match the fellows with respected journalists as mentors and nurture a network of young journalists reporting on corruption and budget transparency.
-Use the information this journalist network generates to monitor officials and ensure that information about budgetary processes is being provided to the public.
+1.2 Run a journalism fellowship, training local amateur journalists on anti-NETWORK corruption, investigative tools, and budget transparency.
+Match the fellow BUILDING with respected journalists as mentors and nurture a network of young journalists reporting on corruption and budget transparency.
+1.3 Utilise the information this journalist network generates to monitor officials and ensure that information about budgetary processes is being provided to the public.

-VERTICAL Account- Ability Action 2.1 Increase the capacity of TI Sri Lanka to monitor budgets via training courses with experts.
-2.2 Conduct post-budget analysis of three central government ministries in the form of a public expenditure tracking survey (PETS), with a focus on public procurement.
-The research will include a review of the literature, reports, district budgets, official records, consultation and interaction meetings with different stakeholders, field survey, key informants interviews (KIIs), expert inputs and informal discussions.
-Wherever possible, the action would be undertaken with the involvement/consultation of citizens in cooperation with the relevant ministry.
-2.3 Conduct public awareness-raising sessions with the journalism fellows and a network of 25 district coordinators on the importance of participatory budgeting, asset declarations, conflict of interest, etc. 2.4 Refine existing RTI compliant websites that TI Sri Lanka has already developed for four local government authorities, and use regular meetings to push these bodies to proactively disclose information on procurement via these platforms.
-Create new websites for two new LGAs.
-2.5 Develop a checklist together with LGAs to ensure that their budgetary and policy processes are conducive to public participation.
-2.6 Facilitate participatory budgeting with selected LGAs involving representatives of various groups in the budget formulation process (community workshops).
-2.7 Extend legal advice and support services to an additional district by opening a fourth ALAC (TI Sri Lanka conducts advocacy activities based on interactions at ALAC; for example, public interest litigation and coordination with the Legal Ald Commission to get victims support.
-HORIZONTAL Account- Ability Actions them to specific LGAs, etc. Something that we could include is a publicity campaign based on the findings of ALAC database analysis).
-3.1 Conduct an appraisal of the anti-corruption agency (ACA) based on the methodology developed by Transparency International.
-An inclusive consultative process will be held to refine the existing tool and include new questions on actual enforcement experiences and data.
-3.2 Analyse the reports of the Committee on Public Enterprise (COPE) and Committee on Public Accounts (COPA), the two parliamentary committees responsible for examining public expenditure.
-We will maintain a database/excel sheet to track the progress initially and thereafter, develop it as a traffic light system.
-3.3 Disseminate results of the assessments via graphical content and an informational video, which will be the basis of a social media campaign.
-Use these media campaigns to exert pressure on the three central government ministries to improve their performance and address irregularities.
-3.4 Organise training courses for six selected LGAs on beneficial ownership, conflict of interest and asset declarations to enhance compliance accountability mechanisms.
+- 2.1 Increase the capacity of TI Sri Lanka to monitor budgets via trainings with experts. - 2.2 Assess at least one institution through implementing the assessment tool on public participation in budget processes. - 2.3 Conduct public awareness raising sessions with the journalism fellows and a network of 25 District Coordinators on the imporatnce of participatory budgeting, asset declarations, conflict of interest etc.

+- 2.4 Refine existing RTI compliant websites that TI Sri Lanka has already developed for 4 Local Government Authorities, and use regular meetings to push these bodies to proactively disclose information on procurement via these platforms.
+Create new websites for two new LGAs. - 2.5 Develop a checklist together with LGAs to ensure that their budgetary and policy processes are conducive to public participation. - 2.6 Facilitate participatory budgeting with selected LGAs involving representatives of various groups in the budget formulation process (community workshops). - 2.7 Extend legal advice and support services to an additional district by opening a fourth ALAC.TI SL conduct advocacy activities based on interactions at ALAC -eg. public interest litigation and coordinating with the Legal Aid Commission to get victims support.

+- 3.1 Analyse the reports of the Committee on Public Enterprise (COPE) and Committee on Public Accounts (COPA), the two parliamentary committees responsible for examining public expenditure.
+We will maintain a database/excel sheet to track the progress initially, and thereafter, attempt developing it as a traffic light system. - 3.2 Organise trainings for selected 6 LGAs on participatory budgeting, governances, Beneficial Ownership, Conflict of Interest and Asset Declarations to enhance compliance accountability mechanisms. - 4.1 Create infrastructure for 2 new LGA websites to support proactive disclosure requirements and to include procurement data.

-4.1 Create infrastructure for two new LGA websites to support proactive disclosure requirements and to include procurement data.
-DIGITAL 4.2 Maintain politically exposed persons database.
-TOOLS 4.3 Use Salesforce (ALAC case management system) to analyse trends in corruption reporting, and carry out a social media campaign using the findings.
+- 4.2 Upkeep of Politically Exposed Persons database. - 4.3 Use Salesforce (ALAC case management system to analyse trends in corruption reporting, and carry out social media campaign utilising such findings.